 Most organisations expect projects to be run using a particular methodology.
 It is worth getting some training in the relevant methodology as it gives you access to tools and templates that make running a project easier

-When you are a subject matter expert it is often difficult to change your focus from your area of expertise, but to be an effective project manager you need to be able to step back and see the bigger picture.
+When you are a subject matter expert it is often difficult to change your focus from your area of expertise.
+To be an effective project manager you need to be able to step back and see the bigger picture.
 You also need to be able to implement solutions that might be detrimental to specific clinical areas but good for the overall healthcare environment.

 Although making a major change in your career can be daunting you might find that you already have a lot of the skills you need for the new path.
 Add some focussed training and the transition will be a lot easier and you will be back on your feet before you know it.